 No one will know unless you give specific, written consent to a counselor.
 The counselors in the office and the department’s clerical staff are bound by ethics and confidentiality laws that prohibit them from revealing any student information to anyone.

 Cancellations: A personal commitment to the counseling process is critical to its success.
 We strongly encourage students to keep all appointments made.
 If you cannot keep an appointment due to illness or other extenuating circumstance, please call as soon as possible.

 How can I refer someone I am concerned about?

-Note: Due to confidentiality laws, we cannot inform you as to whether the student makes or keeps appointment without the student's written permission.
-If you consider the situation to be an emergency, please convey this information when contacting The Counseling Center.
+Note: Due to client confidentiality laws, we cannot inform you as to whether the student makes or keeps and appointment without the student's written permission.